 - Heat 1 tbsp oil in a heavy bottomed oven proof saucepan and fry the pancetta for 10 mins until browned, lift out onto a plate with a slotted spoon, leaving the fat behind.

 - Add the onion, carrot, celery, fennel seeds and a good pinch of salt and pepper and cook over medium heat until soft, around 10 minutes.
 Lower heat if it starts to brown and add more oil if it dries out.
-After 5 minutes add the garlic and herbs and continue cooking.
+After 5 minutes add the garlic and continue cooking.

 - Add the pork and pancetta to the pan and mix.